career-match/career-match.github.io/index.md

 Career Match uses GitHub Actions to automatically run ESLint and TestCafe each time a commit is made to the default branch.
 You can see the results of all recent “workflows” at [https://github.com/career-match/career-match/actions](https://github.com/career-match/career-match/actions).

 The workflow definition file is located at `.github/workflows/ci.yml`.

-## Approach
-Instead of sending out announcements each year, a company can create a page in the site that lists:

-- A brief overview of the company.
-- Geographic location of the company.
-- A list of positions that they commonly recruit for from new UH graduates.
-Each position has a brief description, a set of skills, whether it’s an internship, permanent position, or both, how many people they would like to hire, and salary range.
-- Links to pages for additional information.
-- Contact email(s) for followup.

-Students who visit the site can create a profile with their interests (skills), preferred geographic location, and link to their professional portfolio page.

-Admins can monitor the site for inappropriate content, and create new categories of musical tastes, capabilities, and goals.

 ## Contact Us
 Career Match was designed and implemented by: